goodwinamundson/readme-generator/Develop/README.md

   ## Tests
-  undefined

   ## Questions
-  For any questions about this project, contact me at goodiwnamundson@gmail.com.
+  For any questions about this project, contact me at goodwinamundson@gmail.com.
 Or on github https://github.com/goodwinamundson.